Activision Blizzard is converting over 1,000 QA workers to full-time employees

 The move comes in the wake of employee unrest sparked by a July 2021 lawsuit filed by California's Department of Fair Employment and Housing alleging widespread harassment, discrimination, and a "frat boy" culture at the company.
 That led to calls for the removal of CEO Bobby Kotick and ongoing unionization efforts that began in earnest last year when Call of Duty developer Raven Software's QA team walked off the job to protest a round of planned layoffs of contract workers.
 Activision pushed back but failed to stem the tide, and the Game Workers Alliance—the first videogame industry union at a major North American studio—was announced in January.

-One catch is that the unionizing QA employees at Raven Software will not receive the base pay increase "due to legal obligations under the National Labor Relations Act," an Activision Blizzard spokesperson told Bloomberg.
-The spokesperson did not specify the particular legal obligations in question, but the National Labor Relations Board prohibits giving benefits to employees "during a union organizing campaign" with the intent "to induce employees to vote against the union," which is a likely candidate.
-Should the union be recognized, Activision Blizzard will be prohibited from making changes to pay without bargaining with union representatives; base pay will be one of the biggest topics of their first contract negotiation, if it happens.
+One catch is that the full-time QA employees at Raven Software will not receive the base pay increase "due to legal obligations under the National Labor Relations Act," an Activision Blizzard spokesperson told Bloomberg (opens in new tab).
+The National Labor Relations Board prohibits (opens in new tab) giving benefits to employees "during a union organizing campaign to induce employees to vote against the union," which is likely the obligation being referred to.
+Should the union be recognized, Activision Blizzard will be prohibited from making changes to pay without bargaining with union representatives; base pay will surely be one of the biggest topics of that first contract negotiation if it happens, especially following this increase for the rest of the company.

 "During the last two years, Call of Duty has expanded and evolved," said Activision Publishing chief operating officer Josh Taub in an email to employees.
 "Our development cycles have gone from an annual release to an 'always on' model.
 In response to greater engagement, we've increased our live services business across all platforms.
 Our offerings now encompass season passes, operators, and the awesome content available in our stores.
 We’ve also grown our workforce and support across our studios, along with exciting new plans on mobile.